scoulomb/home-assistant/appendices/DNS.md

 <!-- Note xref __[1], __[2], __[3], also NAT rule can be refound including DENON , all OK
 Story for testing juge ok do not check more -->

+Note we patch a bit https://github.com/scoulomb/misc-notes/blob/master/lab-env/ but it is still valid <!-- do not read it, no xref ok -->